kangminsukdotcom/blog/content/info/_index.md

 menu: "main"
 weight: 1
 ---
-About myself:

 - I work with my wife to publish a podcast, write books, and host workshops.
 We found a two-person publishing house called [Jagunbae](https://micro.kangminsuk.com/jagunbae/).
 - From 2022 to 2023, for 18 months, my wife and I ran a vegan sandwich shop called CHEESYLAZY in Jeju, South Korea.
-- I'm passionate about writing, programming, and baking.
-I'm inspired by those who send unique messages through their creations.
-I'd like my blog, bread, and (someday) software, to embody my authentic philosophy of life.
+- I'm inspired by those who send unique messages through their creations.
+I'd like my blog, bread, and (someday) books, to embody my authentic philosophy of life.
 - I was born in Korea, but I lived two years in China (middle school) and eight years in the US (high school & college).

 ---